-Bus Drop off & pick up: Secondary Location
+Bus Drop Off & Pick Up:

-During an emergency, the director of transportation will determine pickup and drop-off procedures.
+Front of school.
+Bus has access to parking lot from Donner Pass Road.
+During an emergency, the director of transportation will determine pick up and drop off procedures.

-Public Entrance to School Site: Primary Location
+Public Entrance to School Site:

-Signs are posted at the entry requiring all persons to check in with the front desk.
-This is the only accessible entry to school; side doors are locked during school hours.
+Signs are posted at the entry requiring all persons to check in with front desk.
+This is the only accessible entry to school; side and rear door are locked during school hours.